life0fun/growingtree/appom/README.md

 Local component state is defined locally to component, component owner can set it state directly using set-state!.

+OM passes Local component state as argument (owner) to component function.
+Component function can set local state to it or get local state that it stored from it later.
+For example, user input text box, etc.

     (defn set-state! ([owner korks v] ...))

+You can also detach component function from dom target element, for example, login window.

+    (om/detach-root login-el)

 ## CSS and Animations